 - Use tools like Sortd or Unroll to boost your email organization.

 So what comes after email?
 With messaging apps like Slack or Whatsapp popping up in many tech spaces, workspace communication will definitely shift in a new direction.
 However, since email has been the mainstay tool for quite some time, don’t expect it to go away anytime soon.
-It’s better to manage with what you got, and get the best results for your business.
+It’s better to manage with what you have, and get the best results for your business.